Sad Cow Disease Canyon | Burr Trail

 RAPPELS: 2 to 30 m ( 99 ft. )

 WATER: Generally little.
-Can be a few waist to chest deep wades after recent heavy rains.
+Can be a few waist to chest deep wades after recent rains.
+Floods tend to change the depth of the pools.

 FLASHFLOOD: Moderate/High